J.A.C.K.: Recording and production

 Mike Green, who has worked with bands such as Paramore and All Time Low, was the sole producer of J.A.C.K.
 This was the band's first time working with only one producer on any of their releases and staying in mainly one studio.
 Cook stated, "...there was a [part] of the album process where we did a couple co-writes in other studios, but a majority of those songs didn't get used."
 Vocalist and bassist Austin Bello stated that he, Cook, and drummer Kyle Burns all have their own home studios, with Cook later stating that "a good portion of the songs" were written at his home.
+They began writing the album in May 2012.

 Cook revealed that the track "Nikki" was co-written by Patrick Stump of Fall Out Boy, and Stump had expressed interest in singing on the track.
 However, the band later confirmed that Stump did not sing on the track.
 Another track, "My Friends Save Me", was revealed to be an acoustic song, having similarities to the band's previous tracks "Coffee Break" and "Forever Girl", from Underdog Alma Mater and Forever the Sickest Kids, respectively.